How is rental income taxed in India? (2023-24)

 Property co-owners can seek tax benefits under both Sections 24 and Section 80C.
 However, property owners must note that the total amount the co-owners claim as deductions should not exceed the interest and principal amount paid in that financial year.

-The real estate occupies a critical position in people’s psyches in India, partly because people equate it with prestige.
-Rental income is an important source of passive income, especially for retired people.
-Moreover, India’s real estate sector is witnessing a rise in the number of investors.
+Real estate is highly linked to people’s sentiments in India, partly because people equate it with prestige.
+Rental income is an essential source of passive income, especially for retired people.
+Moreover, India’s real estate sector is witnessing a rise in investors.
 If someone wishes to rent out their real estate properties, they will want to know everything about taxes on rental income in India.

 Frequently Asked Questions